juliusikkala/slang-cpu-utils/README.md

 * No destructors: use `defer drop(myInstance);` after creating the instance.
 * Transpilation through C++: The compiler first translated Slang to C++, then invokes a C++ compiler to create a binary.
 * Long-ish compile times: inherited via C++ and a large-ish prelude.
-* String pains: The built-in `String` type is a somewhat opaque handle to an `std::string`.
+* String pains: The built-in `String` type is a somewhat opaque handle to an `Slang::String`.
 This causes "magical" non-Slang behavior like RAII and is generally quite limited. `NativeString` is a C string type.
 This library also introduces `U8String` as a Slang-native UTF8 string.
 * `IArray` & `IRWArray`: the size and index for these is an `int`, so they don't support arrays longer than 2147483647.
 This library introduces `IBigArray` & `IRWBigArray` to use `size_t` instead. `IArray` is extended to implement `IBigArray`, so you can use all the `IBigArray` functions with `IArray` as well.
 * Funky function pointers: as in, they don't really exist, but you can get them with some hacky template & intrinsic magic.
 See `thread.slang`.
 The fact that this works may actually be an oversight in the Slang compiler, but I hope it won't get "fixed".
+* Error handling is WIP: a nice try/catch system is coming, but is not done yet.